avaframe/AvaFrame/docs/moduleOut3Plot.rst

 This module gathers various functions for creating visualisations of simulation results, analysis results, etc. Details on these functions can be found in :py:mod:`out3Plot`.
-General settings for plots can be found in :py:mod:`out3Plot.plotUtils` and the respective configuration file ``out3Plot/plotUtilsCfg.ini``.
+General plot settings can be found in :py:mod:`out3Plot.plotUtils` and the respective configuration file ``out3Plot/plotUtilsCfg.ini``.

 In the following sections, some of these plotting functions are described in more detail.